fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 ```

-The empty array as the parameter of the effect ensures, that the effect is executed only then the component is rendered [for the first time](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).
+The empty array as the parameter of the effect ensures that the effect is executed only when the component is rendered [for the first time](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect).

 Now a user stays logged in to the application forever.
-We should propably add <i>logout</i> functionality which removes the login details from the local storage.
-We will however leave it for a exercise.
+We should probably add a <i>logout</i> functionality which removes the login details from the local storage.
+We will however leave it for an exercise.

 Its possible to log out using the console, and that is enough for us.